KerlijnVA/doctoral_project/README.md

 # Overview
 This repository contains the R code used in my doctoral research on "Leveraging online news media data to investigate poor-quality medical products.
 Insights from the COVID-19 pandemic."
-The code shared is specifically linked to "Chapter 6: pandemic pressure and product quality.
-A time series perspective".
+The code shared is specifically linked to "**Chapter 6: pandemic pressure and product quality.
+A time series perspective**".
 For more explanation on the data and methods used and for interpretation of the results, consult the thesis manuscript.

   Aim of chapter 6: To examine the temporal association between new COVID-19 cases and poor-quality medical product (PQ-MP) events and to identify whether increases in COVID-19 cases precede increases in PQ-MP events.